BillOfSaleNow

 Do I need a bill of sale for a personal watercraft in West Virginia?

 Yes.
 West Virginia requires a signed bill of sale for private-party personal watercraft transfers.
 It is needed to complete title transfer at the DMV and to release the seller from future liability.
+Experts recommend keeping a copy for at least five years after the sale.
 West Virginia transfers can require extra documentation steps; retain signed paperwork and transfer proof.

 Does West Virginia require notarization on a personal watercraft bill of sale?

 Yes.
-West Virginia requires notarization of the bill of sale or title assignment for private-party personal watercraft transfers.
+As of 2026, West Virginia requires notarization of the bill of sale or title assignment for private-party personal watercraft transfers.
 Both parties must sign in front of a commissioned notary public.
+Notary services are available at banks, UPS stores, and most DMV offices for $5–$15.

 What information is required on a West Virginia personal watercraft bill of sale?

-A valid West Virginia personal watercraft bill of sale must include: full legal names and addresses of both buyer and seller; the vehicle identification number (VIN), year, make, model, color, and odometer reading; the agreed sale price (or a statement of gift); the date of sale; and signatures from both parties.
-Including the odometer reading is required for most road vehicles under 10 years old under federal law.
+A valid West Virginia personal watercraft bill of sale must include: full legal names and addresses of both buyer and seller; the hull identification number (HIN), vessel length, make, year, and engine information; the agreed sale price (or a statement of gift); the date of sale; and signatures from both parties.
+Under federal odometer disclosure law (49 CFR Part 580, as of 2026), an odometer statement is required for motor-powered vessels — omitting it can void the transaction and expose the seller to federal liability.

 What is the sales tax on a personal watercraft sale in West Virginia?